CGJennings/se3docs/docs/dm-installation.md

 An installation script must define functions that match the methods declared in the [InstallationActions](assets/javadoc/ca/cgjennings/apps/arkham/plugins/InstallationActions.html) interface.
 Namely:

 `install(pluginBundle)`
 Called just after the bundle is copied to the plug-in folder during installation.
 No plug-ins in the bundle have been instantiated at this point.
-Generally the plug-in will not have been loaded, so you cannot expect any classes or resources from the bundle to be available to the installation script.

 `uninstall(pluginBundle)`
 Called just before the bundle is deleted during uninstallation.
-Plug-ins that were uninstalled on a previous run are often deleted the next time the app starts up, before Strange Eons is completely loaded.
-Therefore you cannot rely on the full API being available (but standard Java classes will be available).
-The plug-in will not have been loaded, so you also cannot expect any classes or resources from the bundle to be available to the installation script.
+Be aware that plug-ins that were uninstalled on a previous run are often deleted the next time the app starts up.

+> **Important**
+> When these scripts run, the plug-in is generally not loaded and the app may be starting up: Do not assume that the user interface is available.
+Do not assume that any other classes or resources in the bundle are loaded or available.
+Do not expect the full [API](dm-java-api.md) to be available (though standard Java classes are safe).)